Thing 3: Digital Footprint

 - Android App Permissions Explained

-- Information Security Essentials Course : Only available to University of Edinburgh staff and students.
-This self-enrol course takes about an hour and includes a short test of just nine questions.
+- Information Security Training: Only available to University of Edinburgh staff and students.
+These self-enrol courses take about an hour and include a short test of just nine questions.

 Bonus Thing A